Brown County, Ohio

 Brown County is a county in the U.S. state of Ohio.
-As of the 2020 United States Census, the population was 43,676.
-The county seat and largest city is Georgetown.
+As of the 2020 United States census, the population was 43,676.
+The county seat is Georgetown.
 The county was created in 1818 and is named for Major General Jacob Brown, an officer in the War of 1812 who was wounded at the Battle of Lundy's Lane.
-Brown County is part of the Cincinnati-Middletown, OH-KY-IN Metropolitan Statistical Area.
+Brown County is part of the Cincinnati–Middletown, OH–KY–IN Metropolitan Statistical Area.

 History

 After the American Revolutionary War, the federal government established the Northwest Territory, a large area which encompassed the present county.
-In 1790 several counties were established, Hamilton among them.
+In 1790, several counties were established, Hamilton among them.
 In 1797, a portion of Hamilton was partitioned off to create Adams County, and in 1800 another portion was partitioned to create Clermont.
 This lasted for two decades, during which the area north of the Ohio River attracted settlers.

 Among the early settlers was Jesse Root Grant (father of future US President Grant), who built a home and set up a tannery in the future Georgetown area, where young Hiram Ulysses (later changed to Ulysses S.) spent his youth.

-On 1 March 1818, portions of Adams and Clermont counties were partitioned off to create Brown County, with Georgetown as its seat.
+On March 1, 1818, portions of Adams and Clermont counties were partitioned off to create Brown County, with Georgetown as its seat.
 The boundaries of the county were altered in 1874, when a portion was moved to Highland County; they have remained intact since then.

 Brown County was said to be the place of origin of the White Burley type of tobacco, grown in 1864 by George Webb and Joseph Fore on the farm of Captain Frederick Kautz near Higginsport, with seed from Bracken County, Kentucky.
 He noticed it yielded a different type of light leaf shaded from white to yellow, and cured differently.
 By 1866, he harvested 20,000 pounds of Burley tobacco and sold it in 1867 at the St. Louis Fair for $58 per hundred pounds.
 By 1883, the principal market for this tobacco was Cincinnati, but it was grown throughout central Kentucky and Middle Tennessee.
 Later the type became referred to as burley tobacco, and it was air-cured.